 Prescribers should calculate the appropriate dose of RETROVIR for each child based on body weight (kg) and should not exceed the recommended adult dose.

-Before prescribing RETROVIR capsules or tablets, children should be assessed for the ability to swallow capsules or tablets.
-If a child is unable to reliably swallow a RETROVIR capsule or tablet, the RETROVIR syrup formulation should be prescribed.
+Before prescribing RETROVIR capsules, children should be assessed for the ability to swallow capsules.
+If a child is unable to reliably swallow a RETROVIR capsule, the RETROVIR syrup formulation should be prescribed.

 The recommended oral dosage in pediatric patients aged 4 weeks to less than 18 years and weighing greater than or equal to 4 kg is provided in Table 1.
-RETROVIR syrup should be used to provide accurate dosage when whole tablets or capsules are not appropriate.
+RETROVIR syrup should be used to provide accurate dosage when capsules are not appropriate.

 Table 1: Recommended Pediatric Oral Dosage of RETROVIR